fordlaturnas/Expanding-Cards/README.md

 # Expanding-Cards
-Expanding Cards using HTML, CSS and JavaScript..
+Expanding Cards using HTML, CSS and JavaScript.